Delver

 - 6 % negative mentions

-“Its simple yet satisfying gameplay combined with its charmingly cozy presentation makes Delver a delightful little dungeon-crawling experience.”
+“The gameplay is simple but satisfying, combined with its charmingly cozy presentation, making Delver a delightful little dungeon-crawling experience.”

-The music in the game has received a mixed reception, with many praising its atmospheric and nostalgic qualities, likening it to classic titles.
-However, several players noted that the soundtrack can become repetitive over time, detracting from the overall experience.
-Despite this, the music is generally considered to enhance the game's ambiance and is often described as relaxing and engaging, contributing positively to the gameplay.
+The music in the game has received a mixed reception, with many players praising its atmospheric and nostalgic qualities, often likening it to classic titles.
+However, some reviewers noted that the looping nature of the tracks can become repetitive and fatiguing over time, detracting from the overall experience.
+Despite these criticisms, the soundtrack is generally considered a strong aspect of the game, enhancing the immersive dungeon-crawling atmosphere.

 “The music is absolutely fantastic.”